strawberryrusty/Need-To-Do-react-app/README.md

 * Google Fonts

 ## Approach going forward
-I would like to edit the lists that are already in the list and improve styling.
+-I would like to give the option of editing list items -Improve Styling.
+-Make the site mobile responsive